Special Experience

 Key Features

-・Set at Zikido Ichifune, a private dining venue at Kyoto’s Kosei-in Temple
+・Set at Zikido Ichifune, a private dining venue at Kyoto’s Kosei-in Temple, the experience also includes matcha

 ・Private viewing of Kosei-in’s famous gardens